-If you paid more than our plan cost sharing for covered services, or if you get a bill for the full cost of covered medical services, you can ask us to pay our share of the cost of covered services.
-Go to Chapter 7 for information about what to do.
+If you paid more than our plan cost-sharing for covered services, or if you got a bill for the full cost of covered medical services.
+Go to Chapter 5 for information about what to do.

 Section 4.1 If services aren't covered by our plan, you must pay the full cost